-Weather influences where blue-green algae will accumulate in a given location.
+Weather influences where blue-green algae will accumulate.
 During extended periods of calm and sunny days, blooms can accumulate at the surface in any location.
 Wind and waves may cause them to form along shorelines or in protected areas.
 Shifts in wind direction can move a bloom from one location to another.
 Periods of cool rainy weather can often lead to the disappearance of a bloom.

 Monitoring for Blue-green Algae

 Cyanobacteria on Lake Champlain are monitored by joint efforts from the Lake Champlain Committee and the Vermont Departments of Health and Environmental Conservation.

 The Lake Champlain Committee coordinates and works with a group of citizen volunteers to monitor shoreline sites in Missisquoi Bay, St. Albans Bay, the north lake and islands area, and the south lake.
 Shoreline sites on Lake Champlain are of public health interest because there is a higher risk for people or pets to come into contact with cyanobacteria at these locations.
 Also, generally the highest amounts of toxins can be found in shoreline scums.

 The Vermont Department of Environmental Conservation monitors long-term water quality at off-shore stations in Lake Champlain.